laoguowangCP/godot-statechart-sharp/README.md

 This node works as "state" as in common state machine system, but can be arranged in a tree structure, as hierarchical state machine do.

 Beware, only a collection of states in the tree are active.
 Root state is no doubt always active.
-For the rest, they largely depend on parent state's mode: `Compound`, `Parallel`, `History`.
+For the rest, they largely depend on their parent's "state mode": `Compound`, `Parallel`, or `History`.
 State mode determines how state deal with child state (also called substate), and other behaviors when traversing state tree.

 `Compound` is the default mode of a state: